NashWellington/NNES/compatibility.md

 * Crash on opcode 32 at PC $8012

 ## Castlevania
-* Sprites are being loaded from incorrect pattern tiles
 * Horizontal scrolling is clearly broken
 * Whip sfx incorrect